David DiBiase (1935 – 2001)

 DiBiase published and lectured widely on orthodontics as well as developing new ideas such as the Southend clasp.
 His particular interest was in dento-facial orthopaedics for cleft neonates.

-DiBiase played a significant role in uniting the orthodontic societies to form the BOS.
-In 1983 he made a major contribution to this process by chairing the British Orthodontic Conference Committee, formed to organise the first joint conference between the BAO, BSSO, COG and AUTO.
-The first British Orthodontic Conference was held in Bournemouth in September 1986 and was a great success.
-He was Chairman of the BSSO (1988-1990) and co-chairman of the Unification Working Party (1990-1993) whose work lead to the unification of the societies in 1994.
-Di Biase became the newly formed BOS’s first chairman (1994-1997) and was elected to the General Dental Council in June 1996 with the highest number of votes cast in that year.
-Sadly he had to resign in 2000 due to ill health, the year in which he also became BOS President.
-He was awarded the Clifford Ballard Medal for outstanding services to orthodontics and was made a life member of the BOS in 2001, the year he died.
+DiBiase played a significant role in the unification of the orthodontic societies to form the BOS.
+He chaired the first British Orthodontic Conference Committee in 1983.
+The first BOC was held in September 1986 in Bournemouth and was a great success.
+This was influential in the later unification.
+He was Chairman of the BSSO (1988-1990) and co-chairman of the Unification Working Party (1990-1993).
+Di Biase became the newly formed BOS’s first chairman (1994-1997) and was elected to the General Dental Council in June 1996.
+He was BOS President in 2000.
+He was awarded the Clifford Ballard Medal for outstanding services to orthodontics and was made a life member of the BOS in 2001.